Grand Teton National Park

 Special wedding permits are required for all weddings inside the park and must be obtained through an application on the national website.
 Any kind of commitment ceremony requires a special use permit on the official park website.
 These even include reading your vows or having a vow renewal ceremony.
 Legal and Spiritual wedding ceremonies, as well as commitment ceremonies of any kind need to apply for a permit.

 Note: Grand Teton National Park does NOT allow weddings or elopements to take place at any location outside of the six designated ceremony sites listed below if you have more than 12 people included in your elopement (this includes your photographer, officiants, etc.).
+Check out this blog post for more information on that.
 However, you are free to take portraits around other areas of the park.
 If you have less than 12 people, you can elope almost anywhere in the park aside from off-limits areas that we’ll touch on in just a second.

 I’ve gone many times with local and out-of-state couples who just want to get photos with the Tetons and these do not require permits.
 But this leads me to my next talking point: there is no exclusive use of an area.
 If you do receive a permit for your wedding ceremony, it specifies that you can not ask other visitors to leave the area.
 I’ve witnessed people handling this in different ways, but most people are pretty respectful and allow you and your party to enjoy the time in peace.
 However, sometimes distractions, noise, and irritation are unavoidable as it is a public place.

 Wanna hike a mountain?
 I’m game.
 Wanna be a bit more on the secluded side and find a place just for the two of you (plus little ol’ me and the person marrying you)?
 Let’s do it.